Ever wanted to fly or find your inner ninja? Learn the basic elements of partner based acro yoga.

 Class is intended for anyone keen to try it 🙂

 🔥🔥🤸♀️ Acroyoga Tuesdays – let’s play some acro together! 🙃 🔥🔥

-Open Level 90min class for absolute beginners, beginners and improvers every Tuesday 6.15-7.45pm @ The Exercise Club. £8 drop in or MoveGB.
+Open Level 90min class for absolute beginners, beginners and improvers every Tuesday 6.15-7.45pm @ The Exercise Club. £10 drop ins or MoveGB.

 – Acroyoga combines yoga, thai massage, and acrobatics.

 – You don’t need a partner to find partnership

 Allow yourself to get a bit nervous, be silly, be upside-down and laugh a lot in a good company.
 You’ve been avoiding it for too long already ;)🙈😂

 We incorporate a yoga warm up with fun challenges linking asana on the mat to what will be introduced in the air, partner calibration exercises, acro yoga and Thai massage.
 The classes aim to teach core concepts essential to the practice but also those that by incorporating into day-to-day living will encourage a more fulfilled life.
 Have a look at the page dedicated to Acrovinyasa to learn more about this beautiful practice.

 We met in the winter months of 2015… as the spring started to appear the acro yoga community came out of hibernation and the outdoor jams began!
 Our first few jams together consisted of 50% acro yoga, 50% collapsed in a heap of giggles, which is one reason why we love this practice so much!

 Acro yoga is more than just a weekly class, it’s a lifestyle for many, with lots of classes, meet-ups and hang outs whether it be a sunny jam, a woodland walk or games night.
 The practice encourages a community vibe and teaches trust and communication whilst working together, three core concepts of acro yoga.